-16.9 Hauling Operations
+13.9 Hauling Operations

 Excavated rock is loaded into haul trucks and sent to either a waste dump or a leach heap based on the average gold grade of the material.
 Waste rock is hauled to the multiple waste stockpile locations or to previously mined-out areas for backfilling pits.
 Pit backfilling, where not mandated by permit to eliminate pit lakes in certain satellite pits, has positive impacts at Marigold: it reduces costs associated with haulage distance and helps address the lack of dump space due to permitting restrictions and current land position.
-Backfilling plans are reviewed and adjusted to minimise the potential for sterilising future mineralisation.
-Minimising the waste haulage distance to the nearest facility improves mining productivity and minimises haulage costs.
+Backfilling plans are reviewed and adjusted to minimise the potential for sterilizing future mineralization.
+Minimizing the waste haulage distance to the nearest facility improves mining productivity and minimises haulage costs.
 Ore is hauled to the leach pad facility and stacked in lifts for processing.
-Pit and dump progression stages at the end of each of each year of the LOM plan are presented in Figure 16.3 to Figure 16.13.
+Pit and dump progression stages at the end of each of each year of the LOM plan are presented in Figure 13.8.